Post-doctoral Residency positions available: 6+

 Compass Health Network, a 501(c)(3) nonprofit community mental health center, identifies as both a Federally Qualified Health Center (FQHC) and Certified Community Behavioral Health Organization (CCBHO).
 We are the largest provider of behavioral healthcare services within the state of Missouri and the 3rd largest provider in the US!
 A community-based organization with a history that spans over 40 years, Compass Health serves numerous rural and urban counties throughout Missouri.
 We are a member of the National Health Service Corps (NHSC) loan repayment program, and our employees also qualify for the Public Service Loan Forgiveness (PSLF) program.

 Compass Health clinical programs are designed to meet the individual needs of each person and their family and focus on the strengths of each person to facilitate the achievement of goals.
 Services provided include brief or longer-term individual, group, or family counseling across the lifespan.
 Presenting concerns in our client base range from depression and anxiety to substance use disorders and psychosis.
 We provide long-term care and support for adults with serious mental illness as well as children with serious emotional disturbances.
-More specified services are provided at select locations with the Compass Health system.
+More specialized services are provided at select locations with the Compass Health system.